 3. Mensuration for single-trees.
-Diameter, height, bark, growth in diameter and height, age, stem form, taper tables, volume and growth predictions.
+Diameter, height, bark, growth in diameter and height, age, stem form, and volume.

 4. Mensuration for stands (and sample plots).
 Diameter distribution, mean diameter, relascope, mean height and dominant height.
 Variations within stands and stand volume estimation.
 Random, systematic and subjective sampling.
 Growth prediction.
 Site quality.

-6. Examples of problems related to mapping of e.g. non-stationary populations.
+6. Examples of problems related to mapping of non-stationary populations.

-The student should have obtained knowledge about how estimates of timber volume etc. in are obtained in forest populations.
+The student should have obtained knowledge about how estimates of area-based nature resources can be obtained.

 The reading list is available on the web pages.